-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 On Bay Street, traders will get earnings from Cogeco Inc. after the close.
 In other corporate news, insolvent retailer Sears Canada Inc. goes back to court as part of its restructuring efforts.
 The Globe's Marina Strauss reports today that more than 20 parties have signed non-disclosure agreements tied to a possible takeover of Sears Canada.

 In the U.S., economic news continues with the release of the weekly jobless claims figures.
-Analysts polled by Bloomberg expect claims in the range of 242,000 to 255,000.
+The report showed that claims rose by 247,000 last week, down 3,000 from a week earlier.
+Analysts polled by Bloomberg were expecting claims in the range of 242,000 to 255,000.
 On the corporate side, Target Corp. shares moved higher in premarket trading after the U.S. retailer said it expects a "modest" increase in second-quarter same-store sales.
 It would be the first increase in five quarters.

 Overseas, world stocks managed their fourth record high in a month as traders interpreted Ms. Yellen's remarks as meaning a slower pace of tightening of monetary policy.
 Early Thursday, the MSCI's 47-country world index hit a record high on the news.

-In Europe, shares were modestly higher.
-Britain's FTSE edged up 0.9 per cent.
-Germany's DAX rose 0.18 per cent and France's CAC rose 0.55 per cent.
+In Europe, shares were modestly higher, although Britain's FTSE slipped 0.03 per cent.
+Germany's DAX rose 0.10 per cent and France's CAC rose 0.37 per cent.
 In Asia, Japan's Nikkei finished flat., although the Hang Seng rose 1.16 per cent and the Shanghai composite index rose 0.67 per cent.

 Commodities

-Oil prices slid after the Paris-based International Energy Agency said OPEC compliance with production cuts fell to its lowest level in six months and members exempt from production cuts continued to pump out crude.
+Oil prices steadied after the Paris-based International Energy Agency said OPEC compliance with production cuts fell to its lowest level in six months and members exempt from production cuts continued to pump out crude.

-Both Brent and West Texas Intermediate were lower in early trading.
+Both Brent and West Texas Intermediate were lower in early trading but regained lost ground later in the morning.
 WTI sat above the $45 (U.S.) a barrel mark.
 The IEA said Thursday that OPEC's compliance in June fell to 78 per cent.
 That compares with 95 per cent the month before.
 The agency said, although Qatar, Angola and Saudi Arabia reported strong compliance, others like Ecuador, the UAE and Venezuela saw higher output.

 "Each month something seems to come along to raise doubts about the pace of the rebalancing process.
 This month, there are two hitches: a dramatic recovery in oil production from Libya and Nigeria and a lower rate of compliance by OPEC with its own output agreement," the IEA said in its report.